FusionAuth/fusionauth-example-express-api/README.md

+**This repo is out of date and is archived.
+Check out [an updated tutorial on using an API with FusionAuth and Express](https://fusionauth.io/docs/quickstarts/quickstart-javascript-express-api) or [the updated GitHub repository](https://github.com/fusionauth/fusionauth-quickstart-javascript-express-api).**

 # Example: Using Express.js API with FusionAuth
 This project contains an example project that illustrates using FusionAuth with an Express.js API.